adnanmun/mlfa-image-processor/README.md

 ## Acknowledgements

 This project builds upon the original work by Harsual.
-The current version includes several modifications to improve functionality and user experience, while maintaining the core features developed by Harsual.
+This version includes several modifications to improve functionality and user experience, while maintaining the core features developed by Harsual.